 Nationwide schools are shifting toward distance learning models as a result of the COVID-19 pandemic.
-Unfortunately, many families in Winchester City do not have the resources necessary to effectively transition to a home-based distance learning environment.
-A recent survey of students in Winchester Public Schools found that approximately 10 percent of students reported they do not have access to broadband internet.
+Unfortunately, some families in Winchester City may not have the resources necessary to effectively transition to a home-based distance learning environment.
+A recent survey of students in Winchester Public Schools found that approximately 6 percent of students reported they do not have broadband internet at home.

 In an effort to help reduce the digital divide, Winchester Public Schools is proud to announce a partnership with Comcast to sponsor the cost of the company’s Internet Essentials Program for eligible households in need of home broadband.
 Internet Essentials is Comcast’s affordable broadband plan for low-income families that qualify for a variety of public assistance programs.
 The program offers speeds of 50Mbps for a monthly fee of $9.95, which Winchester Public Schools will cover for participating families.